deepsquare-io/grid/docs/workflow/40-workflow-api-reference/02-job.md

 <td valign="top">[<a href="#string">String</a>!]</td>
 <td>

-Configuration for the DNS in "slirp4netns" mode.
+Configuration for the DNS in "slirp4netns" or "pasta" mode.

-ONLY enabled if network is "slirp4netns".
+ONLY enabled if network is "slirp4netns" or "pasta".

 A comma-separated list of DNS IP.